Why is Kevin Costner leaving 'Yellowstone'?

 David Glasser, CEO of 101 Studios, added: “The Dutton story continues, picking up where Yellowstone leaves off in another epic tale.
 We are thrilled to bring this new journey to audiences around the world.”

-Plot details for the new spin-off are currently under wraps, but it was previously reported that Matthew McConaughey would lead a new series featuring several characters from Yellowstone.
+Plot details for the upcoming spin-off are currently under wraps, but it was previously reported that Matthew McConaughey would lead a new series featuring several characters from Yellowstone.